indygreg/python-build-standalone/README.rst

    links
       An array of linking requirement maps.
 (See below for data format.)

+   shared_lib
+      Path to a shared library representing `libpython`.
+May not be defined.
+      (Version 4 or above only.)

+   static_lib
+      Path to a static library representing `libpython`.
+May not be defined.
+      (Version 4 or above only.)

 extensions
    A map of extension names to an array of maps describing candidate extensions.